Holy Ghost Orthodox Church

 Pastoral Reminders from Fr.
 Bill

-~ All Wednesdays and Fridays this month are days on which we abstain from eating meat.
+~ Except as noted above, all Wednesdays and Fridays during this month are days on which we abstain from eating meat.

 ^ Please forward your preferred email address to Fr.
-Bill if you are not receiving the parish E-BULLETINS but would like to receive them.
+Bill if you are not receiving the parish E-BULLETINS and other parish informational updates but would like to receive them.
 Please note that email addresses are not shared.
-A limited number of copies of each week’s e-bulletin are put in the vestibule wall pamphlet rack for those individuals wanting a paper copy - which is also the case for the monthly newsletter.
+A limited number of copies of each week’s electronic bulletin are put in the vestibule wall pamphlet rack for those individuals wanting a paper copy with the same being true for the monthly newsletter.
+This e-bulletin is prepared in lieu of a Sunday paper bulletin.

 Today, as we celebrate the 100th anniversary of the Holy Ghost Orthodox Church in Ambridge, we should pause in our festivities and reflect thoughtfully on its beginnings.